roxcarpio/cka-exercises/docs/f.storage.md

     </details>

-1. Create a pod with a emptyDir volume in path /etc/empty using the nginx image
+1. Create a pod with a emptyDir volume in path /etc/empty using the nginx image.
     <details><summary>show</summary>
     <p>